Michael-Equi/ROV_Test_Bench/ros_workspace/src/rov_description/README.md

 ### node_name

-* Node Inforation
+* Node Information
- * What exactly deos this Node do
+ * What exactly does this Node do
  * Where does it run
  * What are its dependencies
- * Any other extra information that should be known about this node (dynamic reconfigs, params, etc.)
+ * Any other extra information that should be known about this node (dynamic reconfigures, params, etc.)

 example ---------------------------------------------------------------------------------------------